• Home

 What is robotic process automation (RPA)?

-Robotic process automation (RPA) is an optimization method that uses AI, machine learning, or virtual bots to execute basic tasks that humans would otherwise handle.
-RPA helps businesses and organizations streamline their processes by allowing people to hand off repetitive or menial tasks to software, freeing them to spend more time on higher-value tasks.
+Robotic process automation is an optimization method that uses virtual bots to execute repetitive tasks that humans would otherwise handle.
+RPA helps businesses and organizations streamline their processes by allowing people to hand off menial tasks to software, freeing them to spend more time on higher-value work.
 It's becoming more and more popular as part of the digital transformation of the workplace.

 RPA vs. AI